Licensed fish receivers

 What LFRs need to do under the CDS

-- catch monitoring form
+- catch monitoring forms

-- catch tagging form
+- electronic catch tagging forms

-- re-export or export after landing forms
+- re-export or export after landing forms.

 Catch monitoring form – example and instructions [PDF, 1.1 MB]